Cruiser Racer Guide

 Getting good race starts in a busy fleet of mixed rated IRC yachts can be tricky and requires optimum concentration, good team work and sometimes nerves of steel.
 But get all of the variables right and you’ll cross the line with good momentum and be in clean air up the first beat, setting yourself up for a great race.

 We asked 470 Silver Olympic medallist, Luke Patience, to give us a few tips on how to make the most of the start and get ahead of the pack.
-Although a dinghy sailor at heart, Luke has experience calling tactics within the highly acclaimed Fast40+ fleet and won his class at the Caribbean 600 this year aboard a J122 – his very first offshore experience – in which the team got a fantastic start, way ahead of the fleet, putting their boat in the best position for the race.
+Although a dinghy sailor at heart, Luke has experience calling tactics within the highly acclaimed Fast40+ fleet and won his class at the Caribbean 600 aboard a J122 – his very first offshore experience – in which the team got a fantastic start, way ahead of the fleet, putting their boat in the best position for the race.

 Time Keeping is Crucial

 The timing of race starts is key to getting out of the blocks in front of the rest of the fleet.
 Making sure you are on the line just in time - not too late and not too early - is tricky to say the least and requires lots of practice.

 Before the race countdown begins, practise your approach to the line a few times so you can see how long it will take you to get across the line in the prevailing weather conditions.
 This will also help the trimmers to establish the best trim settings for the start and give the helm a feel for the wind angles.
 Nailing your timings will help you avoid falling victim to line sag too, which is a common occurrence in many large fleets.